-Today we are checking out some well known and proven ways of storing weed and then giving you some instant tips on how not to store your buds.
+In this article, we will be sharing some proven ways of storing weed and some instant tips on how not to store it.

 As we’ve discussed in our “can weed go bad” article, high grade cannabis products go through a certain process, which makes them so high grade in the first place.